Particular/docs.particular.net/nservicebus/upgrades/5to6/transaction-configuration.md

  - 6
 ---

-Version 6 provide a configuration API that is more aligned with the transaction capabilities of the transport.
+NServiceBus version 6 provides a configuration API that is more aligned with the transaction capabilities of the transport.

 ## Enabling transactions